mountain-pass/react-infinite-scroll-trigger/README.md

 - the `loadMore` function returns `true`
 - the component is not already loading data

-The component uses an [IntersectionObserver](https://www.w3.org/TR/intersection-observer/), to watch/trigger when it's visiblity changes.
+The component uses an [IntersectionObserver](https://www.w3.org/TR/intersection-observer/) to respond to visiblity changes.

 ## Example